d-schmidt/learnprogramming/docs/_posts/2016-02-01-basic-building-blocks.md

 # {{ page.title }}
 {% include image.html url="/assets/images/LEGO_10696.jpg" description="Model 10696, ©The LEGO Group" %}
-To teach you the very basic we are building something similar beautiful: a calculator
+To teach you the very basics we are building something similar beautiful: a calculator

 Hang in, this will only take a few hours.